Background image

 Career Events

-Hockey Womens 12-team Tournament
+Hockey Women's 12-team Tournament

 Mariah's Story

-Growing up Mariah always admired the work of Casey Sablowski for both her talent and mentoring abilities.
-While attending Middleton Public School she was fortunate to have former triple Olympian Stephen Davies visit her school, to pass on the Olympic vision.
-Mariah began to excel at the game of hockey, fast becoming a strong representative in the junior pathways.
+Mariah began to excel at the game of Hockey, fast becoming a strong representative in the junior pathways.
 At age 13, Mariah left Parkes and moved to Newcastle to attend Hunter Sports High School and be in a more competitive and focused environment.

-Williams achieved her first international cap in April 2013 at the age of 17 during a test series against Korea in Perth.
+Mariah achieved her first international cap in April 2013 at the age of 17 during a test series against Korea in Perth.
 She quickly climbed through the ranks, gaining her first regular fixture in the Australian team in 2015 when she competed in every major international tournament, including winning gold in the Oceania Cup.
-The Rio 2016 Olympics were her maiden games and an impressive highlight in her career.

 The rehabilitation from the surgery included a six-month stint at the Australian Institute of Sport in Canberra.
-Williams’ abundant stores of determination and drive, meant that even when out of the game she loved, she did not stop, she used rehabilitation to better herself and improve her fitness and skill dynamically using activities such as swimming, boxing, bike riding and upper-body work.
+Her abundant stores of determination and drive, meant that even when out of the game she loved, she did not stop, she used rehabilitation to better herself and improve her fitness and skill dynamically using activities such as swimming, boxing, bike riding and upper-body work.

 Mariah is a proud Wiradjuri woman, the Wiradjuri people contribute the largest Aboriginal tribe in central New South Wales.
-Williams is extremely passionate when it comes to furthering recognition around indigenous culture and has been named as an ambassador for the 2021 Australian Institute of Sport (AIS) Share a Yarn program.
-Honoured with the opportunity, Mariah hopes that she can help people learn and share the rich history and stories of the Indigenous Australian community.
+She is extremely passionate when it comes to furthering recognition around Indigenous culture and was named as an ambassador for the 2021 Australian Institute of Sport’s share a yarn program.

 Read More